 - 1.11.6 The working capital adjustment is the adjustment for the impact of general inflation on the real value of the working capital of the business. - 1.11.7 RPI x opening working capital in paragraph 1.11.2 equals the working capital adjustment in paragraph 3.3.1.
 The need to identify a working capital adjustment separately in measuring real term profits is a by-product of the need to identify the financing adjustment as discussed in paragraph 1.6.2.
 Theoretically, whether or not an asset or liability should be included in the working capital or financing adjustments depends on whether the corresponding, nominal income stream is (implicitly or explicitly) above or below operating profit.
-For example, if any cash balances were treated as part of working capital, the income on those balances would have to be included in operating profit.
-However in these rules, it has been assumed for working capital that: - all cash can be included with net finance rather than being split between working capital and net finance; and - holding gains on stock during the year are immaterial.
+In these rules, it has been assumed for working capital that holding gains on stock during the year are immaterial.
 In other words, the CC valuation of closing stock equals the HC valuation of closing stock.
+All cash balances should be excluded from the working capital balance.

 - 1.11.8 The financing adjustment is the real gain or loss arising for providers of capital from the impact of general inflation on monetary assets and liabilities. - 1.11.9 RPI x opening net finance in paragraph 1.11.2 equals the financing adjustment in paragraph 3.3.3.
-It has been assumed for net finance that: - the CC valuation of closing investments equals the HC valuation of closing investments; - the CC capitalisation of interest during construction equals the HC capitalisation of interest during construction in real terms; and where RPI after injection denotes the percentage increase in the RPI between the date of the capital injection and the date of the closing balance sheet.
-This refinement is itself an approximation and can be explained as follows.

-- the impact of changes in interest rates on the value to the business of financing liabilities can be ignored.
+It has been assumed for net finance that: - the CC valuation of closing investments equals the HC valuation of closing investments; - the CC capitalisation of interest during construction equals the HC capitalisation of interest during construction in real terms; and - the impact of changes in interest rates on the value to the business of financing liabilities can be ignored.
 Since this would only affect the division of profits between providers of capital and debt holders, it is not a matter of immediate significance for regulatory purposes anyway. - 1.11.10 The financing adjustment should be refined if capital is issued during the year for cash as follows:

-Financing adjustment = opening net finance x RPI less capital injection x RPI after injection:
+Financing adjustment = opening net finance x RPI less capital injection x RPI after injection;